Gomspace North America Selected By Proteus Space's AI Design Platform For Groundbreaking Satellite Mission

-STOCKHOLM, Oct.
-29, 2024 /PRNewswire/ -- GomSpace North America providing critical components and expertise to satellite mission projected to set world record for rapid design, assembly, and testing.
-Contract value is $250,000 (2.6 MSEK).
+GomSpace North America providing critical components and expertise to satellite mission projected to set world record for rapid design, assembly, and testing.

+GomSpace's flight heritage, leading-edge technology, and exceptional customer support made them a standout choice for our mission.”

 Proteus' cutting-edge AI-enabled design platform, MERCURYTM, autonomously evaluated offerings from multiple aerospace vendors and selected GomSpace as a key supplier for their first mission.
 The MERCURYTM component selection process searched for the best fit across a combination of parameters including component flight heritage, proven track record of success, technical fit, and product reliability.

-"The AI-enabled capabilities of MERCURYTM automated custom satellite bus design system allow it to autonomously select components from our proprietary database based on TRL level, lead times, cost, performance specifications and more," said David Kervin, CEO and co-founder of Proteus Space, and continued: "GomSpace's flight heritage, leading-edge technology, and exceptional customer support made them a standout choice for our mission.
-Their commitment to quality and product reliability will ensure the success of our groundbreaking ESPA class mission."
+“The AI-enabled capabilities of MERCURYTM automated custom satellite bus design system allow it to autonomously select components from our proprietary database based on TRL level, lead times, cost, performance specifications and more,” said David Kervin, CEO and co-founder of Proteus Space.“GomSpace's flight heritage, leading-edge technology, and exceptional customer support made them a standout choice for our mission.
+Their commitment to quality and product reliability will ensure the success of our groundbreaking ESPA class mission.”

 GomSpace's role in the project includes providing essential components for the satellite's core systems and advice to optimize performance and integration.